 If extravasation is noted during injection of methohexital, the injection should be discontinued until the situation is remedied.
 Local irritation may result from extravasation; subcutaneous swelling may also serve as a sign of arterial or periarterial placement of the catheter.

-General-All routes of administration of Brevital Sodium (methohexital sodium for injection) are often associated with hiccups, coughing, and/or muscle twitching, which may also impair pulmonary ventilation.
+All routes of administration of Brevital Sodium are often associated with hiccups, coughing, and/or muscle twitching, which may also impair pulmonary ventilation.
 Following induction, temporary hypotension and tachycardia may occur.

 Recovery from methohexital anesthesia is rapid and smooth.
 The incidence of postoperative nausea and vomiting is low if the drug is administered to fasting patients.
 Postanesthetic shivering has occurred in a few instances.

-The usual precautions taken with any barbiturate anesthetic should be observed with Brevital Sodium (methohexital sodium for injection) .
+The usual precautions taken with any barbiturate anesthetic should be observed with Brevital Sodium.
 The drug should be used with caution in patients with asthma, obstructive pulmonary disease, severe hypertension or hypotension, myocardial disease, congestive heart failure, severe anemia, or extreme obesity.

-Labor and Delivery-Brevital Sodium (methohexital sodium for injection) has been used in cesarean section delivery but, because of its solubility and lack of protein binding, it readily and rapidly traverses the placenta.
+Brevital Sodium has been used in cesarean section delivery but, because of its solubility and lack of protein binding, it readily and rapidly traverses the placenta.

-Nursing Mothers-Caution should be exercised when Brevital Sodium (methohexital sodium for injection) is administered to a nursing woman.
+Caution should be exercised when Brevital Sodium is administered to a nursing woman.